EOsamau/EOsamau/README.md

 ## About Me

-I am a data scientist and machine learning engineer with a focus on natural language processing and deep learning.
-My expertise lies in developing innovative solutions using advanced analytics and AI technologies.
+I am an aspiring data scientist and machine learning specialist with a focus on natural language processing and deep learning.
+My expertise lies in developing innovative solutions using advanced analytics and Large Language Models.
+I love to explore the meaning of life, things and for my career, DATA!

 ## Current Projects